Starting a woodstove that is installed below grade.

 The startup process for a cold stove now takes about 10 minutes tops.

-- Make absolutely sure that there are no live coals.
+- Make absolutely sure that there are no live coals in the stove.

 - Clean out the ash, I screen the ash to grab the unburned coals and leave them in the stove.
 They light quickly and help start the fire.